MECLabTUDA/MUKNO/README.md

     MukVisualization provides classes that visualize trajectories, search graphs, surfaces meshes and other stuff via VTK.
     MukQt provides widget for the GUI using Qt.
     MukAppModels wraps the above to provide short and easy handling of the concepts of running image processing pipelines, perform trajectory planning, visualize and evaluate results.
+    MukConvexOptimization adds an implementation of an IPathOptimizer that performs Sequential Convex Optimization on Bézier Spline Trajectories.
+    MukTensorflowCAPI adds an implementation of an AlgorithmWrapper that performs inference with frozen Tensorflow Graphs.
+The single algorithm available is designed for running a slice-by-slice U-Net approach.

 Executables